List of cases affected by the Kho Jabing case: Gardens by the Bay murder (12 July 2016)

 High Court judge Audrey Lim noted in her judgement that in contrast to Chia Kee Chen's case (and indirectly, Kho Jabing's case), Khoo did not show any blatant disregard for human life or viciousness from the manner of killing, for which his case would not warrant the death penalty.
 She also accept that there is no premeditation of killing Cui Yajie on Khoo's part, as his intention all along was just to calm her down and dissuade her from confronting his supervisors before the tragic incident.
 Hence, she decided to sentence Khoo to life in jail instead of death and backdate Khoo's life term to the date of his remand.
 Khoo, who denied having an affair with Cui and claimed abnormality of mind and other factors in his defence during his trial (which lasted from March to July 2019), was spared the cane as he was above 50 years old at the time of sentencing.
-Khoo initially appealed against his sentence, but he later withdrew it.
+Khoo initially appealed his sentence, but he later withdrew it.

 Azlin Arujunah (23 October 2016)

-Azlin Arujunah was a convicted murderer who was found guilty of murdering her five-year-old son by scalding him multiple times on four occasions, resulting in the child dying from the infection of his wounds.
+Azlin Arujunah was found guilty of murdering her five-year-old son by scalding him multiple times on four occasions, resulting in the child dying from the infection of his wounds.
 Her husband Ridzuan Mega Abdul Rahman was also involved in the abuse.
 The couple were initially acquitted of murder in April 2020 and received jail terms of 27 years each for voluntarily causing grievous hurt by dangerous means before the prosecution successfully appealed in July 2022 for Azlin to be convicted of murder and Ridzuan's sentence be increased to life imprisonment.

 On 18 October 2022, despite the prosecution's arguments for the death penalty, 30-year-old Azlin Arujunah was sentenced to life imprisonment.
 The Court of Appeal found that despite Azlin's inhumane conduct and cruelty against her son, she did not have the intention to scald her son to death and she was fully unaware that the scald injuries would likely kill her son, and she and her husband both had applied ointment before the boy's condition deteriorated to the point of death.
 They also agreed with the trial judge that Azlin's husband, who was responsible for most of the abuse despite his lower culpability in the fatal scalding incidents, was the one who introduced the concept of domestic abuse into his family and made Azlin adopting it against her son.

 The Court of Appeal made these above findings based on references to the landmark case of Kho Jabing, and in comparison, Azlin's disregard for her son's life and cruelty was not the same as Kho's case and it was not severe enough to call for a death sentence, and even though cruelty is a relevant factor for consideration during sentencing, the court "should not be distracted by the gruesomeness of the scene of the crime".